JanSharp/VRCEditorTools/README.md

 - BulkReplaceWindow to quickly replace many objects with another prefab
 - Select Particle Systems based on their culling mode
 - Save Pending Asset Changes is a tiny editor script to write any asset file changes unity has cached in memory to the drive
+- Create Parent menu item next to Create Empty, creating an empty game object which becomes the parent of all selected objects